henrietta-k/adapt-learning-wiki/Creating-your-first-course.md

 ####articles.json
 Now that you have created your item in the menu you will want to create an 'Article'.
 Open the articles.json file, just as we did in the last example, copy the first json object and paste this at the bottom of your document.

-Again we need to modify the '_id' attribute of this article, so change the id to 'a-99'.
+Again we need to modify the '_id' attribute of this article, so change the id to 'a-50'.

-The next important attribute to edit is the '_parent' item, this is what links the article to the course object.
+The next important attribute to edit is the '_parentId' item, this is what links the article to the course object.
 The id here should be the '_id' which we assigned to our course object earlier.
 So update the value to 'co-25' to match.

 You should now have something which looks like this..

 ````
     },
     {
-        "_id":"a-99",
+        "_id":"a-50",
         "_parentId":"co-25",
         "_type":"article",
         "_classes":"",